Biostatistics: Quantitative genetics

-The study of Population genetics and Statistical genetics in order to link variation in genotype with a variation in phenotype.
+The study of population genetics and statistical genetics in order to link variation in genotype with a variation in phenotype.
 In other words, it is desirable to discover the genetic basis of a measurable trait, a quantitative trait, that is under polygenic control.
-A genome region that is responsible for a continuous trait is called Quantitative trait locus (QTL).
-The study of QTLs become feasible by using molecular markers and measuring traits in populations, but their mapping needs the obtaining of a population from an experimental crossing, like an F2 or Recombinant inbred strains/lines (RILs).
+A genome region that is responsible for a continuous trait is called a quantitative trait locus (QTL).
+The study of QTLs become feasible by using molecular markers and measuring traits in populations, but their mapping needs the obtaining of a population from an experimental crossing, like an F2 or recombinant inbred strains/lines (RILs).
 To scan for QTLs regions in a genome, a gene map based on linkage have to be built.
 Some of the best-known QTL mapping algorithms are Interval Mapping, Composite Interval Mapping, and Multiple Interval Mapping.

 However, QTL mapping resolution is impaired by the amount of recombination assayed, a problem for species in which it is difficult to obtain large offspring.
 Furthermore, allele diversity is restricted to individuals originated from contrasting parents, which limit studies of allele diversity when we have a panel of individuals representing a natural population.
-For this reason, the Genome-wide association study was proposed in order to identify QTLs based on linkage disequilibrium, that is the non-random association between traits and molecular markers.
+For this reason, the genome-wide association study was proposed in order to identify QTLs based on linkage disequilibrium, that is the non-random association between traits and molecular markers.
 It was leveraged by the development of high-throughput SNP genotyping.

 In animal and plant breeding, the use of markers in selection aiming for breeding, mainly the molecular ones, collaborated to the development of marker-assisted selection.
 While QTL mapping is limited due resolution, GWAS does not have enough power when rare variants of small effect that are also influenced by environment.
 So, the concept of Genomic Selection (GS) arises in order to use all molecular markers in the selection and allow the prediction of the performance of candidates in this selection.
 The proposal is to genotype and phenotype a training population, develop a model that can obtain the genomic estimated breeding values (GEBVs) of individuals belonging to a genotype and but not phenotype population, called testing population.
 This kind of study could also include a validation population, thinking in the concept of cross-validation, in which the real phenotype results measured in this population are compared with the phenotype results based on the prediction, what used to check the accuracy of the model.

 As a summary, some points about the application of quantitative genetics are: